lnahrf/steel_rods/cluk0s9ms000408jv6ge0chm5.md

 0XXXXXXXXX
 ```

 All phone numbers in my area start with 0, the second digit will almost always be 5, and rarely 7.
-What is left for me to do is to comprise a word list of every possible number combination, 8 digits long (the remainder of our template, minus the initial 05).
+What is left for me to do is to comprise a wordlist of every possible number combination, 8 digits long (the remainder of our template, minus the initial 05).

-To achieve this I have used a Python script:
+To achieve this I wrote a Python script:

 ```python
 import numpy as np